 Registered childcare providers in England and Wales are inspected to ensure that they meet the requirements for safety and learning and development.

-In England, registered childcare providers are awarded one of four judgements: outstanding, good, satisfactory or inadequate.
+In England, registered childcare providers are awarded one of four judgements: outstanding, good, requires improvement or inadequate.
 This is the same scale that’s used for schools and academies, and further education providers in England.

 An impressive 95% of childminders were judged ‘good’ or ‘outstanding’ at their most recent inspection.